xa0412/tp/docs/UserGuide.md

 3. Move the downloaded file to a folder of your choice to be used as the _home folder_ for your NUSMeet application.

 4. Open a command terminal and navigate to the folder where you placed the `.jar` file using `cd /path/to/your/folder`.
-Type the `java -jar nusmeet.jar` command to run the application.<br>
+Type the `java -jar NUSMeet.jar` command to run the application.<br>
    A **Graphical User Interface (GUI)** similar to the one shown below should appear in a few seconds.<br>
    ![Ui](images/Ui.png)